wsvincent/django-conf-demo/README.md

 ### Steps in demo
 * Type `Shift-Shift` to open Search Everywhere feature and type `polls.html` to open the  `templates/polls.html` template file.
 * PyCharm will open the file and a side window with live preview.
-Click on "Run Django" to start the local server and see the page (it's `polls/` if you must specify the URL).
+Click on "Run Django" to start the local server and see the page.
 * Ask at least one of the questions to the visitor and show how you can select the question, select a response, and then navigate back to the main Polls page all within the IDE.
 (Correct answers are at the bottom of this Readme.)
 * Demonstrate live updates by going to the `polls.html` file and remove the `<p>Conference demo...</p>` text from the `polls.html` file.
 Show how live preview auto updates.
 This saves time and removes the need to switch windows constantly.
 * Use `Ctrl+z` to add the text back before continuing on so you can reuse it for the next demo.